+U.S. Mail:

-U.S. Mail: MainGate MLP Fund c/o U.S. Bancorp Fund Services, LLC P. O. Box 701 Milwaukee, WI 53201-0701
+MainGate MLP Fund c/o U.S. Bank Global Fund Services P. O. Box 701 Milwaukee, WI 53201-0701

+Overnight:

-Overnight: MainGate MLP Fund c/o U.S. Bancorp Fund Services, LLC 615 East Michigan Street, 3rd Floor Milwaukee, WI 53202
+MainGate MLP Fund c/o U.S. Bank Global Fund Services 615 East Michigan Street, 3rd Floor Milwaukee, WI 53202

 The Fund does not consider the U.S. Postal Service or other independent delivery services to be its agents.
-Therefore, deposit in the mail or with such services, or receipt at U.S. Bancorp Fund Services, LLC post office box, of purchase applications, orders or redemption requests does not constitute receipt by the transfer agent of the Fund.
+Therefore, deposit in the mail or with such services, or receipt at the transfer agent's post office box, of purchase applications, orders or redemption requests does not constitute receipt by the transfer agent of the Fund.
+Receipt of purchase applications, orders or redemption requests is based on when the order is received at the transfer agent's offices.

 By Wire: If you are making your first investment in the Fund, before you wire funds, the transfer agent must have a completed account application.
-You may mail or overnight deliver your account application to the transfer agent.
+You may mail or deliver overnight your account application to the transfer agent.
 Upon receipt of your completed account application, the transfer agent will establish an account for you.
 The account number assigned will be required as part of the instruction that should be provided to your bank to send the wire.
 Your bank must include the name of the Fund, the account number, and your name so that monies can be correctly applied.
 Your bank should transmit funds by wire to: